Hospitals Use Direct Mail to Reach out to Mammogram Prospects.

 The three-hospital system based in Decatur, Ga., does this by segmenting its data and sending tailored postcards to three individual age groups: women nearing 40, women ages 40 to 49 and women ages 50 to 64.

-DeKalb Medical further segments those prospects by identifiing loyal patients who have not come in for a mammogram, local non-patients who have a high risk of developing breast cancer and patients who should be excluded from marketing because they’ve come in for a screening within three years.
+DeKalb Medical further segments those prospects by identifying loyal patients who have not come in for a mammogram.
+They also targeted local non-patients who have a high risk of developing breast cancer.
+Last, they excluded existing patients from marketing.
+This was because they’ve come in for a screening in the past three years.

 The hospital even can identify who has health insurance.
 “Mail lets us go directly to those patients who will improve our bottom line, which will then allow us to provide free services for those who are underinsured,” says Terri Whitesel, director of corporate communications at the not-for-profit hospital.
 “We can’t do that type of screening using TV or radio.”